 Old House Vineyards is the wine jewel of Culpeper.
 Acres of grapes roll toward a beautiful lake with seating and an island.
 Weddings happen here, and once you visit, you’ll understand why.
 The 1800s farmhouse is the namesake of the property.
 Enjoy a tasting to find your favorite bottle and then head out back and settle in under the shade trees.
 Wood fired pizza is available select days and live entertainment sets the atmosphere occasionally, too.

-Five minutes from downtown Culpeper is Mountain Run Winery, a brand new, Veteran-owned farm winery.
-Set to open in summer 2016, the owners have fashioned a 1960s corn crib into a tasting room.
+Five minutes from downtown Culpeper is Mountain Run Winery, a Veteran-owned farm winery.
+The owners have fashioned a 1960s corn crib into a tasting room.
 It’s the perfect setting for a winemaker who views the winemaking process as an agricultural labor of love first and foremost.

 The first thing you notice when you pass by Prince Michel Vineyard and Winery, just 10 minutes from Culpeper, are the giant wine glass windmills.
 “What was that?!” you ask yourself, and then you turn around.
 Prince Michel is one of Virginia’s oldest and largest wineries, offering plenty to do, see, and taste.
 You will enjoy the atmosphere as well as the acclaimed wines.